muhammad-nouman5/ai-agent/README.md

 # What this Ai-agent can Do
-# This Ai-agent will do automatically do
+# This Ai-agent will do automatically
 # Deep Reconnaissance
 # Subdomain Enumeration
 # Scanning